VirtEngine/gitpackager/support/README.md

 ## In the template update nsqd and cassandra ipaddress

-The `init1.5.sh` is preconfigured to assume that the `nsqd` and `scylla` ip address are available locally.
+The `init1.5.sh` script must be modified to work with your VirtEngine Installation.

 ```
   ### Welcome to the Gulpd configuration file.